maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 DONE:

-* Removed the maxima mathml code (which wasn't connected or used).
+* Removed the Maxima MathML code (which wasn't connected or used).
 * Add in extra option `simp` to inputs.
 * Add in extra options in the input `allowempty` and `hideanswer`.